Have an Aloe Vera plant at Home? Here’s Everything that You Should Know about it

 However, it is only rarely that indoor Aloe Vera plants bloom flowers.
 While indoors, a plant doesn’t generally achieve all the conditions necessary for the growth of the Aloe flower, mostly the light requirements.
 Thus, it is only the outdoor Aloe plants that flower more frequently.

 The pot that the plant is planted in has a big role to play in keeping the plant healthy and thriving.
 While choosing a pot for the Aloe plant, it is better that you stick to a Terracotta pot as it is one of the best materials to grow your plant in.

 A terracotta pot is a perfect choice for an Aloe Vera plant.
 The pot allows air exchange inside the pot.
 It also helps the soil to drain out the excess water quickly, thus preventing root rot.
 Terracotta pots are also more durable and can easily last for years.
 However, make sure that your pot has enough drainage holes and is neither too large nor too small for the Aloe plant.

 Aloe Vera Potting Soil

 The Aloe Vera plant needs to be planted in some well-draining soil.
 As the Aloe Vera is succulent, it loves to grow in porous soil.
 Using normal gardening soil for planting an Aloe Vera is a big no. The Aloe plant needs just the right soil mix to be thriving well and good.

-The soil used for growing an Aloe Vera plant should be alkaline.
+The soil used for growing an Aloe Vera plant should be alkaline in nature.
 The soil should maintain a pH level in the range of 7.5 to 8.

 DIY Aloe Vera Potting Soil